RogerDavidCruz/RogerDavidCruz/README.md

 A full-stack software engineer with experience coding in JavaScript, React JS, Node JS, SQL, Python, and PHP.

 - 🔭 I’m currently working in freelance web development.
-I was formely a full-time Software Engineer at Wayfair and Resilient Coders.
+I was formely a Software Engineer at Wayfair and Resilient Coders.
 - 🌱 I’m currently learning more about Redux and AWS.
 - 👯 I’m looking to collaborate on opensource projects and researching SE roles.
 - 📫 How to reach me: roger.david.cruz@gmail.com or [LinkedIn](https://www.linkedin.com/in/roger-david-cruz/ "Roger's LinkedIn")